open-sdg/open-sdg/docs/faq.md

 Currently data can be downloaded in CSV format for every indicator that has data.
 For indicators that have maps, data can also be downloaded in GeoJSON format.

-If users want to access your data and metadata programmatically, you can point them to the following:
+## Can data in a platform be accessed via API?

+The data and metadata for an Open SDG implementation is available at predictable and documented paths and so can be accessed programmatically as described below:

 **data**: https://[GITHUB ORGANISATION].github.io/[DATA REPO NAME]/data/[INDICATOR CODE].json e.g. https://onsdigital.github.io/sdg-data/data/1-2-1.json

 **metatdata**: https://[GITHUB ORGANISATION].github.io/[DATA REPO NAME]/meta/[INDICATOR CODE].json e.g. https://onsdigital.github.io/sdg-data/meta/1-2-1.json

-## Can data in a platform be accessed via API?

-There isn't an API available at the moment but data can be accessed programmatically as described above.

 ## Can content from other websites be embedded in Open SDG?